Applying for a Research Grant

 What is required

-Peer review should be arranged from at least two reviewers who are independent to the research.
-Reviewers are usually internal to the University but external reviewers can be used, where appropriate.
-Senior staff in your School, or your Research Development Executive, may be able to provide guidance on identifying appropriate peer reviewers.
+At least two reviews should be arranged from reviewers who are independent to the research.
+These are usually internal however, external reviewers can be used where appropriate.
+Senior staff in your School or your Research Development Executive may be able to help identify peer reviewers.

-Please ensure you approach peer reviewers early and agree a reasonable timescale for them to receive, review and return comments on your application.
+Please ensure you approach peer reviewers early and agree a reasonable timescale for them to receive, review and return their comments.

 Expectations of peer reviewers

-• Consider yourself as a ‘critical friend’ by offering constructive, impartial and honest advice to help to increase the overall quality of a proposal;
+• Consider yourself as a ‘critical friend’ by offering constructive, impartial and honest advice to help to increase the quality of the proposal;

-• Provide written comments to the applicant in any preferred format e.g. by email, tracked copy of the proposal; using a proforma (example here or, if you only have a few remarks, please provide these in the peer reviewer approval box in Worktribe;
+• Provide written comments in any preferred format e.g. email, tracked comments, via a proforma (example template here).
+If you only have a few remarks, these can be provided directly in Worktribe and if convenient, also consider providing verbal feedback.

 When will a proposal be signed off?